 Will robots ever be able to conduct an orchestra the way a human conductor can?
 That will depend on a number of factors.
 First, robots will need some measure of artificial intelligence in order to be able to interpret a performance and make decisions based on that information.
 Robots will also have to be able to express intentions to musicians and recognize the musicians' responses in return.
 In other words, we have a long way to go before we see the Terminator direct the London Philharmonic in a performance of "Night on Bald Mountain."

-To learn more about robots, music, and other topics, conduct yourself to the links on the next page.
+To learn more about robots, music, and other topics, conduct yourself to the links below.